-West Virginia beating the likes of Massachusetts, New York, Illinois, and Michigan to online gambling would have been shocking five years ago, but the Mountain State has been a serious contender in each of the last few.
+West Virginia arriving ahead of Massachusetts, New York, Illinois online casinos, or Michigan online gambling would have been shocking five years ago, but the Mountain State has been a serious contender in each of the last few.

 It was our sleeper pick in December, with the state’s prospects summed up thusly:

 With the state continually looking for new streams of revenue and job creation, and with its casinos facing stiff competition from neighboring states, online gambling could be a good fit.
 As it has been to date, a fairly conservative legislature will continue to be the primary hangup.

 The reticence to “expand” gambling could change, however, if lawmakers get a taste of online sports betting’s consumer protections and revenue.

 West Virginia first landed on our radar way back in 2014.
 John Musgrave, former director of the state lottery, was quoted by local press as saying, “We’re still exploring (online gaming) because we feel that’s the way the industry’s moving, so we want to plan for it.”

 With its neighbors going online and casino revenues going south, WV lawmakers considered online gambling bills in both 2017 and 2018.

 As casinos and the state now reap the benefits of sports betting — including online sports betting sites — legalizing online gambling is the next logical step to strengthen the existing industry and increase the flow of tax revenue.

 And it looks like West Virginia may do just that.